-Some galaxies are billions of light years away from their nearest counterparts, making the night sky pitch black.
+Some galaxies are billions of light-years away from their nearest counterparts, making the night sky pitch black.

 If you could stand on a planet in one of these distant galaxies, there would be no visible stars, no super clusters of galaxies, nothing to see in the sky at all.
 In fact, our celestial neighborhood is unique even when compared to regions where the galaxies are relatively close.
 Gravitational fields tend to pull galaxy clusters together, making the sky extremely bright.
-This would make deep space viewing impossible, including some of the discoveries we have covered in this series.
+This would make deep-space viewing impossible, including some of the discoveries we have covered in this series.

 When understood, our galaxy is located in a region of space that is neither too dark nor too bright.
-Humanity is located in a region, like the line from a popular child’s fairytale, which is “just right.”
+Humanity is located in a region, like the line from a popular child’s fairytale, that is “just right.”
 In fact, another name for a habitable zone is a Goldilocks zone.

 As we have seen in this series, Earth is perfectly positioned in this zone in our solar system.
 Our solar system is positioned in this zone within the Milky Way.
 And our galaxy is ideally positioned to support life and discovery of the cosmos.